 - A pacemaker

-- Your healthcare provider or the technician will explain the procedure to you and let you ask questions.
+- Your healthcare provider or the technician will explain the test to you and let you ask questions.

-- You will be asked to fast (not eat or drink) for a few hours before the procedure.
+- You will be asked to fast (not eat or drink) for a few hours before the test.

-- You should not smoke or use any other form of tobacco for 2 hours prior to the procedure.
+- Don't smoke or use any other form of tobacco for 2 hours before the test.

-- Tell your healthcare provider of all medications (prescription and over-the-counter), vitamins, herbs, and supplements that you are taking.
+- Tell your healthcare provider of all medicines (prescription and over-the-counter), vitamins, herbs, and supplements that you are taking.

-- You may be asked to hold certain medications prior to the procedure, such as beta-blockers.
+- You may be asked to hold certain medicines before the test, such as beta-blockers.
 Your healthcare provider will provide specific instruction.

 - Wear comfortable walking shoes and loose-fitting pants or shorts.
 Women should wear a short-sleeved top that fastens in the front to make it easier to attach the ECG electrodes to the chest.